cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 [^status]:
     (This cref will be removed by the RFC editor:)\\
-    The present `-24` is intended as reference material during the 2026-05-13 CBOR interim.
+    The present `-25` is intended as reference material during the 2026-05-13 CBOR interim.
-    It completes the work started in PR #102 and adds a couple of paragraphs on editorial conventions.
+    It corrects a clerical error in `-24`, which completes the work started in PR #102 and adds a couple of paragraphs on editorial conventions.
     It does not yet consider the various proposals about updating the names given for this specification and its instances.